klansman/Skillswap/README.md

 Real-time status updates

-4. Messaging (Bonus with Channels or API-only) Optional lightweight messaging system between users once matched
+4. Messaging (Bonus with Channels or API-only) lightweight messaging system between users once matched

 5. Rating System
    After a trade, users can rate each other and leave feedback